cameronfoxhoffman-lgtm/ITSC-Onboarding-Practice-Project-Cameron-Hoffman/README.md

     - Windows developers should use -> [pgAdmin](https://www.pgadmin.org/download/)
     - Mac developers should use -> [postico](https://eggerapps.at/postico/)osystems such as [React.js](https://reactjs.org/), [Node.js](https://nodejs.org/en/) with the [Express](http://expressjs.com/) Framework, and other libraries and tools.
 Below, you'll find a comprehensive list of all the technologies used in this project.

-This project is a minified system of a the ORAS system, a project used by probation officers to assess the offender's likelihood of recommitting a crime (recidivism) and the factors in an offender's life that are directly related to recidivism (criminogenic needs).
+This project is a minified system of the ORAS system, a project used by probation officers to assess the offender's likelihood of recommitting a crime (recidivism) and the factors in an offender's life that are directly related to recidivism (criminogenic needs).
 You'll be building a user interface to create and review assessments.

 Make sure you review the [Guidelines section](#guidelines) to learn about when and how you should seek help.